 Interventional cardiology uses non-surgical methods to treat heart conditions.
 They are often catheter-based (small tubes inserted into the arteries and guided to the heart) procedures that open blocked arteries to improve blood flow to the heart.
 TMC offers a wide range of non-surgical, interventional cardiac care services including heart catheterization and electrophysiology performed by cardiologists working as a team with registered nurses and technologists.

 Our Cardiac Catheterization Electrophysiology Suite, commonly called the Cath Lab, is a highly complex, technical area where most cardiac diagnostics and interventional invasive cardiac procedures are performed.

-The Cath Lab Suite at TMC consists of five catheterization rooms including a state-of-the-art Stereotaxis Electrophysiology Suite.
+The Cath Lab Suite at TMC consists of six catheterization rooms, a state-of-the-art Stereotaxis electrophysiology suite and a hybrid cath-lab suite.
 The Cath Lab is equipped to perform assessment of total heart function including the evaluation of coronary artery disease, electrophysiology/ablation procedures, as well as many other therapeutic procedures.